 As part of the project, our team delivered on-the job mentoring and coaching to select airline staff to foster and promote self-sustainability.
 IATA introduced and implemented an Operations Management System and set up a number of operational departments.
 The project also entailed in-company training related to SMS and QMS.
 Furthermore, IATA experts also prepared a wide range of operational manuals that needed to be ready for authority inspections and our experts evaluated a group of pilots to assess in a flight simulator their readiness and suitability to undergo Boeing 737 training and conduct international operations.
 The project also included two full mock-audits to assess MNA’s readiness for the actual IOSA audit.

 The assessment involved three on-site visits by the IATA team which evaluated the airline’s level of implementation of the IOSA “Standards and Recommended Practices” along with mock IOSA audit aimed at confirming whether the airline properly applied both documentation and implementation against the newly revised manuals.
 In addition, our experts provided training for all levels of the airline’s staff.

-- For more information on this or any of our other Consulting services, please complete and submit our contact form here.
+- For more information on this or any of our other Consulting services, please contact us.